tamerrarda/TroiaDocs/docs/reconciliation.md

 A second, tampered copy of the sample report demonstrates the failure mode: it flips the third order's stored verdict to "matched" while leaving the evidence untouched.
 Run against that copy, the verifier re-derives the true verdict, finds it disagrees with the stored one, and fails — naming the order and the mismatch between the claimed and the recomputed result.
 A report that lies about its own outcome cannot pass, which is the entire point.

+## The other reconciliation: the one Troia does to itself

+Everything above describes the artifact a reviewer checks after the fact, offline.
+The running system also reconciles continuously against the live chain, and it does not trust anything it announced about itself.

+One watcher asks whether money left the pool that no order authorised.
+It reads the token contract's own record of transfers rather than the pool's announcements, because a pool whose code had been replaced could drain itself without announcing anything, while the token contract cannot be persuaded to stay silent.
+Every payout's identity is written to disk before its transaction is broadcast, so a transaction cannot have landed unless that identity was already recorded.
+Money that left without a matching record was therefore never authorised — not "not yet noticed", not "still settling".
+That is why the alarm needs no waiting period to be correct, and why a restart cannot erase the list it checks against.

+The other watcher asks whether each order's settlement really happened, and whether it was the one Troia announced.
+It finds the settlement by the identifier the pool contract itself indexes — derived from the order — rather than by the transaction hash Troia recorded, because looking it up by Troia's own hash would only ask Troia's records to confirm Troia's records.
+Four things must all hold before an order is called reconciled: the pool's code was never replaced, the amount the pool announced equals the amount the token contract actually moved, the transaction is still on the chain, and the verdict procedure above returns a match.
+A chain it cannot reach concludes nothing and simply asks again.

+The two are complements rather than duplicates.
+A separate tripwire compares the accounting ledger's idea of the pool balance against the chain's: it is always right about the total but cannot name a transaction.
+The watcher names it, and pays for that with a limited window into the chain's memory — roughly a week of contract history on the node Troia reads.
+Where that window falls short, it says it could not see rather than accusing anyone.

+Both watchers have now run against the live chain and reconciled a real payout of 80 USDC, finding it by the pool contract's own index.
+See [Deployments](./deployments.md), which also records what those runs did *not* prove.

 ## Reset-proof, and honest about the limits

 The two kinds of proof age differently, and the reconciler is candid about which is which.